wikimedia/mediawiki-extensions-WikibaseQualityConstraints/README.md

   * Specify the entity IDs of entities that are used to define constraints.
     See the “Data import” section for an automatic way to do this.

-  * If you have a SPARQL endpoint, configure it in `WBQualityConstraintsSparqlEndpoint`.
+  * If you have one or more SPARQL endpoints, configure the primary endpoint in `WBQualityConstraintsSparqlEndpoint`, and any additional endpoints in `WBQualityConstraintsAdditionalSparqlEndpoints`.

   * Alternatively, to check “format” constraints without running a full SPARQL server, you can use the [minisparql] server.